RP6502-OS

 LDX RIA_X

-All operations returning RIA_A will also return RIA_X to assist with C integer promotion.
-RIA_SREG is only updated for 32-bit returns.
-RIA_ERRNO is only updated if there is an error.
+Any operation that returns RIA_A also returns RIA_X to help with C integer promotion.
+Loading X last allows fast testing for negative return values.
+RIA_SREG is updated only for 32-bit returns, and RIA_ERRNO only when there’s an error.

 Some operations return strings or structures on the stack.
-You must pull the entire stack before the next call.
-However, tail call optimizations are possible.
-For example, you can chain read_xstack() and write_xstack() to copy a file without using any RAM or XRAM.
+Pull the entire stack before the next call or use zxstack() to abandon the stack in O(1) time without a loop.
+Tail-call optimizations are still possible, though — you can chain read_xstack() and write_xstack() to copy a file without touching any RAM or XRAM.

 Short Stacking

-In the pursuit of saving every cycle, you can save a few on the stack push when you don’t need the full range.
-This only applies to the first stack argument pushed.
-For example, in LSEEK:
+In the pursuit of saving every cycle, you can trim a few off the stack push when you don’t need the full range.
+This applies only to the first stack argument pushed.
+Take LSEEK:

-Here we need to push a 32 bit value.
-Not coincidentally, it’s in the right position for short stacking.
-If, for example, the offset always fits in 16 bits, push only two bytes instead of four.
+Here you push a 32-bit value, and — not by coincidence — it sits in the right position for short stacking.
+If the offset always fits in 16 bits, push two bytes instead of four.

 Shorter AX

 Many operations can save a few cycles by ignoring REG_X.
-All returned integers are always available as at least 16 bits to assist with C integer promotion.
-However, many operations will ignore REG_X in the register parameter and limit their return to fit in REG_A.
-These will be documented below as “A regs”.
+Returned integers are always at least 16 bits, to help with C integer promotion, but many operations ignore REG_X on the way in and keep their return value within REG_A.
+Those are flagged below as “A regs”.

 Bulk Data

 Functions that move bulk data come in two flavors, depending on where the data lives.
-A RAM pointer is meaningless to the RIA because it cannot change 6502 RAM.
-Instead, use the XSTACK or XRAM to move data.
+A RAM pointer means nothing to the RIA, since it can’t touch 6502 RAM — so bulk data moves through the XSTACK or XRAM instead.

 Bulk XSTACK Operations

-These only work if the size is 512 bytes or less.
-Bulk data is passed on the XSTACK, which is 512 bytes.
-A pointer appears in the C prototype to indicate the type and direction (to or from the OS) of this data.
-Let’s look at some examples.
+These work only for sizes of 512 bytes or less — the size of the XSTACK they pass data on.
+A pointer in the C prototype marks the type and direction (to or from the OS) of the data.
+A few examples:

 int open(const char *path, int oflag);

-Send oflag in RIA_A.
-RIA_X doesn’t need to be set according to the OPEN docs.
-Send the path on XSTACK by pushing the string starting with the last character.
-You may omit pushing the terminating zero, but strings are limited to a length of 255.
-Calling this from the C SDK will “just work” because there’s an implementation that pushes the string for you.
+Send oflag in RIA_A; per the OPEN docs, RIA_X doesn’t need to be set.
+Send the path on the XSTACK by pushing the string from its last character backward.
+You can skip the terminating zero, but strings are capped at 255 bytes.
+From the C SDK this just works — the implementation pushes the string for you.

 int read_xstack(void *buf, unsigned count, int fildes)

-Send count as a short stack and fildes in RIA_A.
-RIA_X doesn’t need to be set according to the READ_XSTACK docs.
-The returned value in AX indicates how many values must be pulled from the stack.
-If you call this from the C SDK then it will copy XSTACK to buf[] for you.
+Send count as a short stack and fildes in RIA_A; per the READ_XSTACK docs, RIA_X doesn’t need to be set.
+The value returned in AX tells you how many values to pull from the stack.
+From the C SDK, it copies the XSTACK into buf[] for you.

 int write_xstack(const void *buf, unsigned count, int fildes)

-Send fildes in RIA_A.
-RIA_X doesn’t need to be set according to the WRITE_XSTACK docs.
-Push the buf data to XSTACK.
-Do not send count, the OS knows this from its internal stack pointer.
-If you call this from the C SDK then it will copy count bytes of buf[] to XSTACK for you.
+Send fildes in RIA_A; per the WRITE_XSTACK docs, RIA_X doesn’t need to be set.
+Push the buf data onto the XSTACK.
+Don’t send count — the OS knows it from its internal stack pointer.
+From the C SDK, it copies count bytes of buf[] onto the XSTACK for you.

-Note that read() and write() are part of the C SDK, not an OS operation.
-C requires these to support a count larger than the XSTACK can return so the implementation makes multiple OS calls as necessary.
+Note that read() and write() are part of the C SDK, not OS operations.
+C requires them to handle counts larger than the XSTACK can return, so the implementation makes as many OS calls as it takes.

 Bulk XRAM Operations

-These load and save XRAM directly via READ_XRAM and WRITE_XRAM.
-You can load game assets without going through 6502 RAM or capture a screenshot with ease.
+These load and save XRAM directly through READ_XRAM and WRITE_XRAM, so you can pull assets straight in without routing them through 6502 RAM.

-Bulk XRAM operations are why the Picocomputer 6502 was designed without paged memory.
+Bulk XRAM operations are why the Picocomputer 6502 has no paged memory.
+You don’t need it when “disk” access has zero seek time and DMA to XRAM.

 Application Programmer Interface